cnoe-io/website/blog/2024-06-04-argo-workflows-scalability/index.md

 hide_table_of_contents: false
 ---

-## **Introduction**
+## Introduction

 In our earlier blog posts, we have discussed scalability tests for Argo CD, where in two consecutive experiments, we pushed the limits of Argo CD to deploy [10,000 applications on ~100 clusters](https://aws.amazon.com/blogs/opensource/argo-cd-application-controller-scalability-testing-on-amazon-eks/) and then[ 50,000 applications on 500 clusters](https://cnoe.io/blog/argo-cd-application-scalability) along with configuration and fine-tuning required to make Argo CD scale effectively.
 Argo CD deployments, however, do not happen in isolation, and similar to a [CNOE stack](https://cnoe.io/docs/reference-implementation), Argo CD is often deployed on a cluster along with other tooling which collectively contribute to the performance and scalability bottlenecks we see users run into.

 Argo Workflows is one common tool we often see users deploy alongside Argo CD to enable workflow executions (e.g. building images, running tests, cutting releases, etc).
 Our early experiments with Argo Workflows revealed that, if not tuned properly, it can negatively impact the scalability of a given Kubernetes cluster, particularly if the Kubernetes cluster happens to be the control cluster managing developer workflows across a large group of users.
 A real world example of some of the scaling challenges you can encounter with Argo Workflows is explored in our recent ArgoCon talk: [Key Takeaways from Scaling Adobe's CI/CD Solution to Support 50K Argo CD Apps](https://www.youtube.com/watch?v=7yVXMCX62tY).

-For us to better understand the limitations and tuning requirements for Argo Workflows, in this blog post we publish details on the scalability experiments we ran for Argo Workflows executing Workflows in two different load patterns across 50 Amazon EKS nodes.
-We show the correlation between the various Argo Workflow’s knobs and controls and the processing time as well as performance improvements you can get by determining how you supply the workflows to the control plane.
+For us to better understand the limitations and tuning requirements for Argo Workflows, in this blog post we publish details on the scalability experiments we ran for Argo Workflows executing Workflows in two different load patterns: increasing rate up to 2100 workflows/min and queued reconciliation of 5000 workflows on an Amazon EKS cluster with 50x m5.large nodes.
+We show the correlation between the various Argo Workflow's knobs and controls and the processing time as well as performance improvements you can get by determining how you supply the workflows to the control plane.

-## **Test Parameters**
+## Test Parameters

-### **Test Workflow**
+### Test Workflow

 The test workflow is based on the lightweight whalesay container from docker which prints out some text and ASCII art to the terminal.
 The reason we chose a lightweight container is that we wanted to stress the Argo Workflows controller in managing the Workflow lifecycle (pod creation, scheduling, and cleanup) and minimize the extra overhead on the Kubernetes control plane in dealing with the data plane workloads.
 An example of the Workflow is below: